 Who will manage the orting veterans village?

 The Village will be supported by Panza DBA Quixote Communities, a 501C3 non-profit organization.
-We will have three full time staff: An Executive Director, Program Manager, and Case Manager/Resident Advocate.
+We will have three full time staff: An Executive Director, Program Manager, and Case Manager.
 We will also have an Accountant to help with the books.
 Our staffing model is based off of our current village, Quixote Village in Olympia.
-The Program Manager will collect rent, enforce rules, arrange for maintenance repairs, and manage the facility.
-The Resident Advocate will provide case management, link residents to services, arrange for educational and therapeutic programs at the site, and coordinate transportation to American Lake VA Hospital or other locations for services.
+The Program Manager will collect rent, arrange for maintenance repairs, and manage the facility.
+The Case Manager will provide case management, link residents to services, arrange for educational and therapeutic programs at the site, and coordinate transportation to American Lake VA Hospital or other locations for services.

 HOW WILL CONSTRUCTION OF THE VILLAGE BE FUNDED?

-The Village will cost approximately $3,850,000 to build.
-This comes it at $125,000 per tiny home.
-That is 50% of what it costs to build an affordable apartment (including our large community building)!
+The Village will cost approximately $4,694,999 to build.
+This comes at $135,000 per tiny home.
+That is 50% of what it costs to build an affordable apartment (including our large community center, land development, and all soft costs)!
 The Puget Sound Veterans Hope Center (PSVHC) has a $600,000 direct allocation in the state capital budget.
 Additionally, the Washington Department of Veterans Affairs has committed to provide the land to the project at no cost through a long term lease.
 Other proposed capital funding is:

 how will the operation of the village be funded?

-Panza and PSVHC are working to get project-based Section 8 or HUD VASH vouchers to supplement residents' rent to help cover operating costs.
-In addition, we are hopeful that Pierce County will provide funding for the resident advocate and other services necessary for the residents to succeed.
+We will have a partnership with the Pierce County Housing Authority.
+They are providing 30 project-based vouchers (similar to Section 8) to supplement residents' rent to help cover operating costs.
+We will also have a partnership with the VA as they will be providing 5 Veteran Affairs Supportive Housing (VASH) vouchers.
+In addition, we have received a grant from Pierce County to provide funding for operating and maintenance funds and other services necessary for the residents to succeed.
 The Village's capital budget includes $120,000 in capitalized reserves to protect the project from operating or service shortfalls for the future.